 When Student Consent is not Required for Disclosure of Education Records:

 Under FERPA, prior consent by the student is not required when disclosure is (one or more of the following):

-- To other school officials, including teachers, within the College whom the school has determined to have legitimate educational interests.
-This includes contractors, consultants, volunteers, or other parties to whom the College has outsourced institutional services or functions, provided that the conditions listed in § 99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(3) are met. (§ 99.31(a)(1)).
+- To other school officials, including teachers, within the University whom the school has determined to have legitimate educational interests.
+This includes contractors, consultants, volunteers, or other parties to whom the University has outsourced institutional services or functions, provided that the conditions listed in § 99.31(a)(1)(i)(B)(1) - (a)(1)(i)(B)(3) are met. (§ 99.31(a)(1)).